dfo-mpo/DataPortal-Metadata/ReadMe.md

 # Data Portal Metadata Harvester

-This repository contains a Python-based harvesting tool that retrieves metadata records from an API and generates HNAP–compliant XML files for downstream harvesting and ingestion.
+This repository contains a Python-based harvesting tool that retrieves metadata records from an API and generates HNAP-compliant XML files for downstream harvesting and ingestion.

-The project is designed to be executed as a scheduled job and does not require user interaction once configured.

 ---